sothawo/mapjfx/README.md

 ## Java versions and branches

-* branch 3.x uses Java 15
+* branch 3.x uses Java 17
-* branch 2.x uses Java 11
+* branch 2.x uses Java 11 (not developed further)
 * branch 1.x uses Java 8   (not developed further)

 Pull requests should be based on _1.x_ for changes/backports in the Java 8 version and to _2.x_ for the current version.